glennoph/spring5-demo/README.md

 ## dependencies
 * spring boot v2.0.2

-## tasks
+## tasks - DI: Dependency Injection via ctor
 - add spring controller MyController with method hello
 - access the MyController from the application via spring context getBean method and execute method on controller
-  - not using the constructor
+  - not using the constructor in appl code